Student Advisory Board

 Daniel is a Graduate Research Associate of the Department of Civil, Environmental and Geodetic Engineering and works under Dr. Natalie Hull, performing an array of water-related research including optimization of UV disinfection processes to prevent photorepair, quantitative microbial risk assessment of water treatment processes, and systems modeling of rural water systems.
 Daniel is passionate about serving others by meeting their most basic needs through thoughtfully engineered solutions, especially in the realm of water, sanitation, and hygiene.
 He believes in the importance of partnerships and community driven solutions in international development and the planning of community water infrastructure.
 Daniel will be pursuing his PhD in Civil Engineering and hopes to be involved in engineering missions or non-profit work in the future.

-Lillian Ostrander is a fourth-year undergraduate student with major in Environmental Science and a minor in Public Policy.
+Lillian is a fourth-year undergraduate student with a major in Environmental Science and a minor in Public Policy.
 She is pursuing research in the School of Environment and Natural Resources regarding changes in urban riparian forests in Columbus and their connections to urbanization pressures.
 In her free time, she enjoys cooking or baking and playing with her dog, Hershey.

 Irene is a second-year undergraduate student pursuing Civil Engineering with a minor in Environment, Economy, Development, and Sustainability (EEDS).
 She was born and raised in El Salvador and is interested in Sustainability and International Development.
 Throughout Ohio State, she is the Vice President of Membership at Net Impact, an Outreach committee member of TEDx Ohio State University, serves with Ecosia at OSU, and participates in the International Affairs Scholars Program.